Accessible Yinzers: Pittsburgh's New Disability-Friendly Social Group Is Ready to Play

 Come play with us!

 Accessible Yinzers meets at 1pm on the last Friday of every month at Games Unlimited, 5876 Forbes Ave, Pittsburgh, PA 15217.
+It’s free and welcome to all.
+Come hang out, watch, say hi or jump in and play a game.
+I'll be the one in the Disability Pride PA shirt, probably near the front, soaking in the vibe.

 Getting there: